MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/as-calculation-groups.md

 > * Tools
 > * Limitations

-Calculation groups are supported in Azure Analysis Services and SQL Server Analysis Services 2019 tabular models at the 1470 and higher [compatibility level](compatibility-level-for-tabular-models-in-analysis-services.md).
-Models at the 1470 compatibility level are currently in **Preview**.

 ## Benefits

-Calculation groups address a common issue in complex models where there can be a proliferation of redundant measures using the same calculations.
-This is most common with time-intelligence calculations.
+Calculation groups address an issue in complex models where there can be a proliferation of redundant measures using the same calculations - most common with time-intelligence calculations.
 For example, a sales analyst wants to view sales totals and orders by month-to-date (MTD), quarter-to-date (QTD), year-to-date (YTD), orders year-to-date for the previous year (PY), and so on.
-This can mean the data modeler has to create separate measures for each calculation, which can lead to dozens of measures.
+The data modeler has to create separate measures for each calculation, which can lead to dozens of measures.
 For the user, this can mean having to sort through just as many measures, and apply them individually to their report.

 Let's first take a look at how calculation groups appear to users in a reporting tool like Power BI.
 We'll then take a look at what makes up a calculation group, and how they're created in a model.